 Take it even a step further to make Vegetable Powder!
 It's a great all-purpose powder that adds a nutritional boost to anything you cook.

-Green Onions (aka scallions) are just so easy.
+Green Onions (aka scallions) are just so easy to dehydrate.
 Simply wash, chop and dry at 125F.
-It’s as simple as that.
+It's as simple as that.
 You can separate the white from the green and use the whites as you would minced onion, the green as you would chives.

 If you can spare a few tears, dehydrated onions are just about one of the most versatile projects that you can create with your dehydrator.
 Imagine, spend 15 minutes chopping a bunch of onions, dehydrating them, and not having to deal with the tears for a very long time!
 Just toss them in your dishes and you're done!